venn710/scrollable_content_with_slider/README.md

 3. Considering the scenario where scrolling occurs towards the right side of the coordinate space hence horizontalScrollPosition should be < 0 else leading padding will be 0

-4. Only considering the scrolling inside available width hence scrolledPortion will be in my (0 to 1) else leading padding will be remaining area in my scroller which is ((sliderWidth - 2) - foregroundSliderWidth)
+4. Only considering the scrolling inside available width hence scrolledPortion will be in my (0 to 1) else leading padding will be remaining area in my scroller which is ((backgroundSliderWidth - 2) - foregroundSliderWidth)

 5. Used abs because horizontalScrollPosition will be -ve when we move right inside coordinate space.